American Psycho (film): Plot

-In 1987, New York City investment banker Patrick Bateman leads a double life, meticulously maintaining a polished social façade while harboring dark impulses.
-By day, he dines at trendy restaurants, obsesses over his physical appearance, and navigates a shallow circle of wealthy associates he secretly despises, all while engaged to Evelyn Williams.
-His superficial world is epitomized during a business meeting where he and his colleagues flaunt their business cards, fixating on their designs while missing the misspelled "Aquisitions" on each.
-Enraged by the superiority of colleague Paul Allen's card, Bateman's suppressed rage erupts when he encounters a homeless man and his dog in an alley.
-Initially offering help, he instead insults and brutally kills them, revealing his violent tendencies.
+In 1987, New York City investment banker Patrick Bateman meticulously maintains a polished social façade while harboring violent impulses.
+He dines at trendy restaurants, obsesses over his physical appearance, and navigates a shallow circle of wealthy associates he secretly despises, all while engaged to Evelyn Williams.
+During a business meeting, he and his colleagues flaunt their business cards respective designs.
+Bateman is enraged by the perceived superiority of his colleague Paul Allen's card.
+Later, he encounters a homeless man and his dog in an alley; initially offering help, Bateman instead insults and brutally kills them.

-Bateman's envy intensifies over Allen's affluent lifestyle and ability to secure reservations at the exclusive Dorsia, a restaurant Bateman cannot access.
+Bateman's envy intensifies over Allen's more affluent successful lifestyle, able to easily secure reservations at Dorsia, an elite restaurant Bateman cannot access.
 At a Christmas party, he arranges dinner with Allen, who mistakes him for another co-worker, Marcus Halberstram.
 During the dinner, Allen's condescending attitude fuels Bateman's resentment.
-Bateman lures him to his apartment, gets him drunk, and murders him with an axe.
+Bateman gets him drunk, lures him to his apartment, and murders him with an axe.
 He disposes of the body and uses Allen's keys to access his apartment, leaving a message on Allen's answering machine claiming he has gone to London.
-When private investigator Donald Kimball questions Bateman about Allen's disappearance, mentioning sightings of Allen in London, Bateman deflects suspicion with ease.
+When private investigator Donald Kimball questions Bateman about Allen's disappearance, mentioning sightings of Allen in London, Bateman deflects suspicion.

-Bateman's depravity escalates as he hires prostitutes Christie and Sabrina, engaging in sadistic acts before paying them to leave.
-His violence nearly turns on colleague Luis Carruthers when he attempts to strangle him in a restaurant restroom, but Carruthers misinterprets the act as a sexual advance, horrifying Bateman, who flees.
+Bateman hires prostitutes Christie and Sabrina, engaging in sadistic acts before paying them to leave.
+His violence nearly arouses colleague Luis Carruthers when he attempts to strangle him in a restaurant restroom, but Carruthers misinterprets the act as a sexual advance, horrifying Bateman, who flees.
 Kimball's second interview heightens Bateman's paranoia, but he continues his spree, seducing a model and later toying with killing his secretary, Jean.
-At his apartment, Jean narrowly escapes harm after Bateman warns her he might lose control, unaware of the model's severed head in his refrigerator.
+At his apartment, Jean narrowly escapes harm after Bateman warns her that he might lose control, unaware of the model's severed head in his refrigerator.